 The date changes from year to year, but the holiday is always celebrated on a Sunday.
-In 2018, the official Romanian Easter date is April 8th.

 Easter in Romania has a sacred quality, as it is firmly rooted in religion, with most of the associated traditions being of Orthodox origin.

 The traditions surrounding Easter are pretty complex and held special meaning in the hearts of most Romanians.
 Here’s a roundup of some of the most significant ones:

 Florii (Palm Sunday)

 - One week before Easter, people with flower names arecelebrated (hence the name of the holiday; the English equivalent of Florii is Flower Day).
 During this day, pussy willow branches are taken into the church to be blessed.
 Then, people put them in front of icons and above doors to ward off evil spirits and protect them all year long.

 - This takes place on the Thursday before Easter (also known as the Holy Thursday).
 The traditional color to dye the eggs with is red which symbolizes Jesus’ blood when he was crucified.
 However, nowadays, a wide array of colors and decorations are used.
 Yet, natural coloring methods, such as boiling the eggs in water with red onion skins or beetroot, are still being used, mostly in rural Romania.